defano/digital-design/README.md

 # Introduction to Digital Design

-An introduction to designing, simulating and synthesizing digital hardware designs using the Verilog hardware description language with open-sourced tools and hardware.
-This tutorial consists of several hardware designs which can be synthesized and loaded onto [GadgetFactory's Papilio](http://papilio.cc) hardware.
+An introduction to designing, simulating and synthesizing digital hardware designs using the Verilog hardware description language using open-sourced tools and hardware.
+This tutorial consists of several hardware designs which can be implemented (synthesized) and loaded onto [GadgetFactory's Papilio](http://papilio.cc) hardware.

-See the [Introduction to Digital Design](introduction-to-digital-design.pdf) slides (from the 2017 Chicago Coder Conference) for a refresher on chip design with Verilog.
+See the [Introduction to Digital Design](introduction-to-digital-design.pdf) slides from the 2017 Chicago Coder Conference for a refresher on chip design with Verilog.

 ## Hardware

 No special hardware is needed to simulate circuit designs, but to fully realize your work in electronic form you'll want your own [Papilio Pro](http://papilio.cc/index.php?n=Papilio.PapilioPro) and [Papilio LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing) development boards.
 I recommend purchasing them together as a kit [for about $100.00 online](http://store.gadgetfactory.net/logicstart-megawing-papilio-bundle/).

-The Papilio Pro contains a [Spartan 6 Xilinx FPGA](https://www.xilinx.com/products/silicon-devices/fpga/spartan-6.html) which will accept our circuit designs.
+The Papilio Pro contains a [Xilinx Spartan 6  FPGA](https://www.xilinx.com/products/silicon-devices/fpga/spartan-6.html) that will accept our circuit designs.
 The LogicStart Megawing is a daughter board that plugs into the Papilio Pro and provides various buttons, switches, LEDs, and seven-segment displays to experiment with.

-A detailed description (and schematics) of both boards can be found on GadgetFactory's website.
-(Technical documents: [Papilio Pro ](http://papilio.cc/index.php?n=Papilio.PapilioPro) | [LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing))
+A detailed description (and schematics) of both boards can be found on GadgetFactory's website. ([Papilio Pro ](http://papilio.cc/index.php?n=Papilio.PapilioPro) | [LogicStart Megawing](http://papilio.cc/index.php?n=Papilio.LogicStartMegaWing))

 #### Looking to test a brand new Papilio Pro?

-Looking for a known-good example with which to verify your hardware and setup?
+Looking for a known-good example with which to verify your setup?
 Each of the example projects include a pre-built `.bit` file that's ready to be programmed onto the Papilio Pro's Spartan 6 FPGA.

 Install the `papilio-prog` programmer ([instructions here](docs/install-instructions.md)), then program the device following [these instructions](docs/papilio-instructions.md).

 ## Getting Started

-Each of the [example projects](#example-projects) contains RTL source code; a test bench to provide stimulus to the design and generate simulation waveforms; a synthesis script for translating your design into a gate-level netlist (just for fun--not otherwise used); a Papilio Pro user constraints file (`UCF`) defining a mapping of physical pins on the FPGA to inputs/outputs in our designs; and a pre-built `.bit` file that can be immediately loaded onto the Papilio Pro without having to run Xilinx' ISE software.
+Each of these [example projects](#example-projects) contain Verilog RTL source code; a testbench to provide stimulus to the design and generate simulation waveforms; a synthesis script for translating the design into a gate-level netlist (just for fun--not otherwise used); a user constraints file (`UCF`) defining a mapping of physical pins on the Papilio Pro's FPGA to inputs/outputs in our designs; and a pre-built `.bit` file that can be immediately loaded onto the Papilio Pro without having to run Xilinx' ISE software.

 1. [Instructions for installing open source tools](docs/install-instructions.md)
 2. [Instructions for simulating designs and viewing waveforms](docs/simulation-instructions.md)